max22-/uxn-dfu/README.md

 Little experiment to upload a [Uxn](https://wiki.xxiivv.com/site/uxn.html) rom to a Raspberry Pi Pico microcontroller over USB, using the [dfu](https://en.wikipedia.org/wiki/USB#Device_Firmware_Upgrade_mechanism) protocol.
-It should be easily portable to other microcontrollers since it uses the tinyusb library. (supported MCUs [here](https://github.com/hathach/tinyusb))
+It should be easily portable to other microcontrollers since it uses the tinyusb library. (supported MCUs [here](https://github.com/hathach/tinyusb)).
+Look at this [commit](https://github.com/max22-/uxn-dfu/commit/4b99d274a8acafcf8ade895e18acb413666ae8ca) if you want to do the same.

 I have merged [dfu](https://github.com/hathach/tinyusb/tree/master/examples/device/dfu/src) example from tinyusb, and [uxncli](https://git.sr.ht/~rabbits/uxn/tree/main/item/src/uxncli.c).